jnk0le/random/pipeline cycle test/README.md

 `movw` + `movt` pair can dual issue with mutual dependency

+it seems that there is an early and late simple ALU (similarly to SweRV or Sifive E7) one cycle apart, if e.g. instruction X result cannot be consumed by instruction Y in next cycle, it most likely means that if instruction X result is processed by regular ALU (e.g. `mov`, or simple forms of operand2 instructions) in following cycles, there still needs to be a 1 cycle gap in processing chain to dodge stall from Y

 ### bitfield and DSP instructions except multiplication (e.g. `uxtb`,`uxtab`,`ubfi`,`pkhbt`,`uadd8`,`qadd`,`clz`,`rev`)

 cannot dual issue wrt each other